Lebenoa/Enoact/README.md

 1. Clone this repo

 > [!IMPORTANT]
-> Web UI is currently required to build final executable
+> Web UI is currently required to build final executable and I don't see why not to included Web UI

 ### Build Web UI